ChenFindling/tragic-algebra-analyzer/README.md

 means no bank, goodwill exceeding equity means no book to price, a dividend above FFO is not projected, and a preferred-stock line that stops being filed is carried forward and named rather than silently zeroed.

+Brokers whose balance sheets are client assets — payables to customers, segregated cash, margin receivables — are priced on the same frame; a broker that holds deposits is still a bank, and exchanges and dealers are still refused.
+Where a broker sits under an Up-C holding structure, book and income are the parent's slice only, each read from its own filed line — consolidated figures are never scaled by an ownership ratio, and a year whose parent slice cannot be stated from filed lines is refused.

 ## 🌍 Non-US Checker